 If your first language is not English, we need to ensure that your listening, written and spoken English skills would enable you to enjoy the full benefit of your studies.
-For entry onto our programmes, you will need an International English Language Testing System (IELTS) score of 6.5 or an equivalent qualification.
+For entry onto our programmes, you will need an International English Language Testing System (IELTS) score of 6.5 or an equivalent qualification approved by the University.

-While the average level entry onto our degree programmes is among the highest in the UK, we always look carefully at each individual application.
+While the average level entry onto our degree course is among the highest in the UK, we always look carefully at each individual application.
 In addition to your examination grades, we also take into account your personal statement and references.
 These give us an indication of your personal attributes and your enthusiasm for your chosen area of study.

 All individuals are selected and treated on their relative merits and abilities in line with the University’s Equal Opportunities Policy.
 Disabled applicants will be treated according to the same procedures as any other applicant with the added involvement of the Disability Office to assess their needs.
-The programme may require adaptation for students with disabilities (e.g. hearing impairment, visual impairment, mobility difficulties, dyslexia), particularly the practical laboratory sessions, and we will attempt to accommodate students wherever possible.
+The course may require adaptation for students with disabilities (e.g. hearing impairment, visual impairment, mobility difficulties, dyslexia), particularly the practical laboratory sessions, and we will attempt to accommodate students wherever possible.

-Whichever programme you choose, you will study a number of core subjects during the first two years.
+Whichever course you choose, you will study a number of core subjects during the first two years.
 These provide sound preparation for the final part of the degree.
 You will concentrate on the fundamentals of engineering and gain the skills and understanding required to use information technology in an engineering context.

 In Year 3, you will have the opportunity to specialise or retain a broad-based study path through a wide selection of subject modules.
 You will also undertake an individual project that usually takes the form of a design or research exercise and involves significant literature reviews, experimentation, mathematical modelling or computation, and the production of a formal report.